Leinster beat Edinburgh to maintain URC lead

 Line-ups

-Edinburgh: Boffelli, Hoyland, Bennett, Lang, Goosen; Savala, Vellacott; Venter, McInally, Atalifo, Sykes, Skinner, Crosbie (capt), Watson, Mata
+Edinburgh: Boffelli, Hoyland, Bennett, Lang, Goosen, Savala, Vellacott, Venter, McInally, Atalifo, Sykes, Skinner, Crosbie, Watson, Mata.

-Team B: Frawley, Larmour, Turner, Osborne, Kearney, Byrne, McGrath; Milne, McKee, Ala'alatoa, Molony, Jenkins, Ruddock (capt), Penny, Deegan
+Leinster: Frawley, Larmour, Turner, Osborne, Kearney, H. Byrne, McGrath, Milne, McKee, Ala'alatoa, Moloney, Jenkins, Ruddock, Penny, Deegan.